 - Bathing: Bathing is an excellent time to get in touch with your body and notice it for what it is.

 - Eating: Mindful eating is a popular approach to enjoying and experiencing food.
 Notice the different tastes and mouth-feels.
 Notice the smell.
 Pay attention to your portion sizes.
-Notice the physical action of eating.
+Notice the physical act of eating.
 Understand how you feel when you eat something.

 - Sex: Mindful sex is a great opportunity to have a shared mindful experience at the physical and emotional level.
 It is likely to improve your sex life and improve other valuable elements of a relationship – trust, understanding, acceptance, etc.